 Muso works to create a cure for delay because no one should die waiting for health care.

 Muso’s mission statement is memorable and to the point.

 We’d love to hear how!
 And who is Muso serving?

 We can learn that when we visit their “the model” page, but it would be great to bring some of this to the mission statement.

 Make dope water bottles.
 Give them away.
 Help everyone take steps to live a little more sustainably.

-We love that Dope Bottle have their mission front and center on their homepage.
+We love that Dope Bottle has its mission front and center on its homepage.

 They use brilliant visuals and typography to make it stand out.
 The rest of their website is equally as compelling.

 They break the usual ‘one-sentence mission statement’ guideline but in a way that works and is aligned to their brand voice.